 [ PARTICIPATE ]

 In this time of political depravity, you are invited to submit TikTok videos for our Gas Heart video production.
-We will post six videos—two per act—on TikTok (search for nonopera) and on YouTube (linked under production materials in the menu on the right).
-(And if Trump bans TikTok, the videos will be downloadable from our website.
-More information to come if that happens.)
+We will post six videos—two per act—on TikTok (search for nonopera) and on YouTube (linked under Production Materials in the menu on the right and on the Participate page).
+Consider submitting a video as an act of resistance, a political statement, your American duty.

 Questions?
 Contact non [at] nonopera [dot] org.